brianhill/cs190-ps2/README.md

-# CS 190 Problem Set #2&mdash;Keyboard Digits and Canonicalization
+# CS 190 Problem Set #2&mdash;Accepting Keyboard Input and Canonicalizing Registers

 In this problem set, in Parts 1 and 2, you will complete the part of the keyboard that enters digits.
 This is done with Xcode's storyboard editor.